BioBoost/course-object-oriented-programming-with-cpp/introduction_to_cpp/mathematical_operators.md

 int b = i++;
 ```

-While this may not seem all that important at the moment we will require to know if once we start to work with arrays (lists).
+While this may not seem all that important at the moment we will require to know this once we start to work with arrays.